yoDon/electron-dotnet/Readme.md

 The C# class `dotnet/Calc.cs` provides a function: `Eval(string s)` that can take text like `1 + 1` and return the result like `2`.
 The calc functionality is exposed as a GraphQL api by `dotnet/startup.cs`.

 The details of how the electron app launches the dotnet executable is tricky because of differences between packaged and unpackaged scenarios.
 This complexity is handled by `main/with-dotnet.ts`.
 If the Electron app is not packaged, the code needs to `spawn` the dotnet executable file.
 If the Electron app is packaged, it needs to `execFile` the packaged dotnet executable found in the app.asar.
 To decide whether the Electron app itself has been packaged for distribution or not, `main/with-dotnet.ts` checks whether the `__dirname` looks like an asar folder or not.

+# Important

-Killing spawned processes under Electron can also be tricky so the electron main process sends a message to the dotnet server telling it to exit when Electron is shutting down (and yes, that does mean that if you are debugging and control-c to kill the process hosting the app you can leave a zombie dotnet process, so it's better to close the app normally by closing the window before killing your npm process).
+Killing spawned processes under Electron can be tricky so the electron main process sends a message to the dotnet server telling it to exit when Electron is shutting down (and yes, that does mean that if you are debugging and control-c to kill the npm process hosting the app you can leave a zombie dotnet process, so it's better to close the app normally by closing the window before killing your npm process).